Depeche Mode: Sounds of the Universe (2008–2011)

-Delta Machine (2012–2015)
+Delta Machine (2012–2014)

 In October 2012 during a press conference in Paris, Dave Gahan, Martin Gore and Andy Fletcher announced plans for a new album and a 2013 worldwide tour starting from Tel Aviv and continuing in Europe and North America.
 Martin Gore revealed that Flood mixed the album, marking the producer's first studio collaboration with the band since 1993's Songs of Faith and Devotion.

 In December 2012, the band officially announced signing a worldwide deal with Columbia Records and releasing a new album in March 2013.
 On 24 January 2013, it was confirmed that the album was titled Delta Machine.
 "Heaven", the debut single from Delta Machine was released commercially on Friday 1 February 2013 (although not in the UK).
 The release date in the UK was pushed back to 18 March 2013 (17 March 2013 on iTunes).
 The physical release still bore the Mute Records logo, even though the band have now severed ties with their long-standing label.
-Andy Fletcher mentioned in an interview this was due to their "devotion" to the label and with the band's insistence.
+Fletcher mentioned in an interview this was due to their "devotion" to the label and with the band's insistence.Delta Machine spawned two further singles, "Soothe My Soul" on 6 May and "Should Be Higher" on 11 October.
+Though neither performed well in the UK charts they did perform moderately in other European charts.

-In March, the band announced North American dates to its Delta Machine summer tour, starting 22 August from Detroit and ending 8 October in Phoenix.
+In March, the band announced North American dates to their Delta Machine Tour, starting 22 August from Detroit and ending 8 October in Phoenix.
 In June, other European dates were confirmed for early 2014.
-The final gig of Delta Machine Tour took place in Moscow (Russia) on 7 March 2014, at Olimpiski venue.
+The final gig of the tour took place in Moscow, Russia on 7 March 2014, at Olimpiski venue.

-That month, Depeche Mode won the award for "Best International Group – Rock / Pop" at the ECHO Awards in Germany.
+That month, Depeche Mode won the award for "Best International Group – Rock / Pop" at the Echo Awards in Germany.
 Also, they were nominated at the category "Album des Jahres (national oder international)" for Delta Machine but lost against Helene Fischer's Farbenspiel.

 On 8 October 2014, the band announced Live in Berlin, the new video and audio release filmed and recorded at the O2 World in Berlin, Germany in November 2013 during the Delta Machine Tour.
 It was released on 17 November 2014 worldwide.

+Spirit (2015–2021)

-In a 2015 Rolling Stone interview celebrating the 25th anniversary of Violator, Martin Gore stated that Johnny Cash's cover of "Personal Jesus" is his favorite cover version of a Depeche Mode song.
+In a 2015 Rolling Stone interview celebrating the 25th anniversary of Violator, Gore stated that Johnny Cash's cover of "Personal Jesus" is his favorite cover version of a Depeche Mode song.